 Most South Indian Breakfasts are idlis, Dosa and variations from the batter.
-The batter is generally 3:1 carbohydrates to proteins the ideal ratio of carbs and proteins for an average person.
-The South Indian Breakfasts are hence very healthy as you eat proteins and carbs and minerals and micro nutrients, your chutney and veggie.
+The batter is generally 3:1 carbohydrate to proteins the ideal ratio of carbs and proteins for an average person.
+The South Indian Breakfasts are hence very healthy as you eat proteins and carbs and minerals and micronutrients, your chutney and veggie.

 The regular Gunspangla, as my mom called it can be visited here.

 I have adapted this recipe from the Tarla Dala Site.